Travel Tip 143

 New Blog: Ccaccaccollo

 Yes, that’s really how they spell it.
 This is a lovely community where I saw a weaving demonstration and a 2-day old llama that was just learning to use its legs.
-The blog also has a pronunciation guide for you.
+The blog also has a pronunciation guide to help you say Ccaccaccollo.